 Burgundy’s one hundred wine appellations are the result of the masterful combination of the region’s perfect weather for growing grapes, its rich soils, elegant varietals and unique climats.
 In every wine tasting, Burgundy presents its visitors with incredible examples of Chardonnay and Pinot Noir, two classic French varieties which reach their highest expression in Chablis, Côte de Nuits and Côte de Beaune.
 Many wine tours in Burgundy take you to these prestigious hillsides and to the small villages that bear the names of some of the greatest wines in the world.

-Wine tours in Burgundy include many of these sights (and wines) and will make for an unforgettable experience in the French wine country.
-Just imagine yourself exploring wild forests while following trained dogs in the search of the coveted truffles of the area, or picture yourself and your friends on an iconic Citroen 2CV touring the local vineyards to take part in a wine tasting.
+Wine tours in Burgundy offer a range of unforgettable experiences, including the chance to explore the region’s iconic vineyards and prestigious wineries.
+Just imagine yourself exploring wild forests while following trained dogs in the search of the coveted truffles of the area, or cruising through the picturesque vineyards in a classic Citroën 2CV for a wine tasting in Burgundy.
 If you prefer to get views from the air… you can “catch a ride” on a hot air balloon or helicopter to fly over some of the most beautiful châteaux in France or you can simply take a bike tour and visit Burgundy’s castles at your own pace.
+Luxury Burgundy Wine Tour experiences provide you with the ultimate in elegance and comfort.
+Whether you choose private transportation, exclusive wine tastings, or guided visits to some of the finest estates, your journey will be nothing short of extraordinary.

 Absolutely!
 Burgundy, or Bourgogne in French, is famous for its vineyards and is a prime destination for wine enthusiasts.
 Visitors can explore numerous vineyards, wineries, and wine estates throughout the region.